omarandlorraine/strop/README.md

 accompanied by emulators for some of the different variant 6502s.
  * **armv4t**, which targets the Thumb instruction set as found on the ARM7TDMI.

-The first two backends, which both target the same physical hardware, are tested against each other by `examples/emutest65.rs`, which searches for programs that behave differently on the three provided emulators.

 To add a backend should be a relatively simple task:

 1. Select an emulator that will execute the necessary instructions,